Campaign of the Month: October 2017

 During those tours, and between them what began as a commitment to fitness turned into an obsession of sorts.
-Over the years he experimented with an array of different fitness programs, maintaining meticulous regimen – a program he credits with his survival and success under fire.
+Over the years he experimented with an array of different fitness programs and maintaining a meticulous regimen—which he credits with his survival and success under fire.
 Today the preferred program is Cross-fit, and his abuse of his body in the pursuit of continued performance verges on the masochistic, but he’s hardly hide-bound in that regard.
 He firmly believes in always learning, always changing, and becoming better.
 The body must be shocked.
 He’s always eager to shock it.

 Forced into retirement in 2014 as a Senior Chief Petty Officer, Brian found himself a man without a purpose.
 Generous retirement and careful spending meant little to a man who considered himself a warrior at heart, but he was a dog too well-trained to howl even when turned out into the field for good by the military.
 Eventually settling on opening his own gym given his fitness obsession, Brian opened up Fouled Anchor Fitness, a small facility that caters mostly to former military, police, and hardcore fitness enthusiasts, offering both equipment and facilities as a whole, but also specialized courses in both fitness and martial arts.
 Many of the latter classes he taught himself, seeking a degree the thrill he couldn’t recapture when in the field.

 The business, and even that teaching, has proven largely unsatisfying to Brian, who has taken to shooting competitive three gun tournaments regionally on weekends, participating in Spartan Races and similar events, and increasing his own work out regimen in his constant battle against age as a means of adding some excitement to his life.
-In truth, the prospect of spending the rest of his life slowly wasting away, growing weaker, and doing nothing of consequence weighs heavily upon him after a more than twenty year career serving his country, saving and taking lives, and doing things that most people couldn’t even dream of.
+In truth, the prospect of spending the rest of his life slowly wasting away, growing weaker, and doing nothing of consequence weighs heavily upon him after a more than twenty-year career serving his country, saving and taking lives, and doing things that most people couldn’t even dream of.
 He’s a man who doesn’t, in truth, know what he wants, beyond purpose.